dixslyf/acush/docs.typ

 #test-case[Multiple sequential jobs with non-zero exit codes]

-If a command part of a list of sequential jobs exits with a non-zero exit code, the subsequent jobs should still execute.
+If a command in a list of sequential jobs exits with a non-zero exit code, the subsequent jobs should still execute.

 #test-case-image("job-fg-multi-non-zero.png")